By: Sarah Gardner

-From experience, I have learned that if you use a variety of different puppy treats, you will get a better response!
-Don't keep to the same treat each time as they will easily lose interest, which can result in the training becoming harder.
+From experience, with my dog Lady, I have learned that if you use a variety of different puppy treats, you will get a better response!
+Don't keep to the same treat each time as they will quickly lose interest, which can result in the training becoming harder.
 As a suggestion, use a low-value treat for easy things and keep the high value 'Jackpot' treats for when you are teaching more challenging behaviors.

-There is also no need for your pups treats to contain wheat, corn, soy, preservatives or any artificial colors.
-For more detailed information on the ingredients that you should avoid in a commercial dog treat and why, please visit the Healthy Treats page.
+There is no need for your pups treats to contain wheat, corn, soy, preservatives or artificial colors.
+For more information on ingredients that you should avoid in a commercial dog treat and why, please visit our health dog treats page.

-Making your pup's treats at home will allow you to manage the ingredients and will probably save you money too.
+Making your puppies treats at home will allow you to manage the ingredients and will probably save you money too.
 If you're looking for a treat that has a little crunch, I would recommend the vegan PB and apple sauce clusters.
 For the perfect soft treat, try making liver sponge cake - it's one of my dog's favorites and is great when used as a training treat.

 You can say goodbye to nasty lingering odors as our homemade puppy treats all smell amazing when being cooked.
-In fact, they're given that they're made with human-grade ingredients, they're totally fit for human consumption.
-I've actually caught my own husband eating our dog's homemade treats, he says that they taste pretty darn good.
-These treats are always the best choice for dog owners seeking a safe and healthy snack for their companion.
+They're made with human-grade ingredients and are fit for human consumption.
+I've caught my husband eating our dog's homemade treats; he says that they taste pretty darn good.
+These treats are always the best choice for dog owners seeking a safe and healthy snack for their furry companion.

 You can save money by using foods that you already have at home as treats for your puppy.
-This is convenient and saves a trip to your store.
-There are a range of human foods that I give to my dog.
-She goes crazy for them as they are different from regular puppy and dog treats, and I'm happy because they are healthy.
+There is a range of healthy human foods that I give to my dog.
+She goes crazy for them as they are different from regular puppy and dog treats.
 Below are a few of my recommendations:

 Many dog owners need or want to use their dog's everyday food as treats.
 For instance:

-Dried food taken from your puppy's daily allowance can be used during training sessions with your puppy.
-However, this will only be successful if your puppy likes his dry food enough to do tricks for it!
-This can be encouraged by using it in a more exciting way than you normally would when giving you puppy his dinner, get excited with your puppy, and you will see a difference.
+Dried food taken from your puppy's daily allowance can be used during training sessions.
+However, this will only be successful if your puppy likes their dry food enough to do tricks for it!
+They can be encouraged by using it in a more exciting way than you usually would when giving you puppy his dinner, get excited with your puppy, and you will see a difference.

-Try putting some of the dry food in a sealed bag with some small pieces of bacon, cheese, or a hot-dog for a few hours before you do the training.
-This allows the kibble to soak up thecodor from the human foods, which should get your puppy very excited for the treat.
+Try putting some of the dry food in a sealed bag with some small pieces of bacon, cheese, or a hot dog for a few hours before training - this will allow the kibble to soak up the flavor from the human food, which should get your puppy a little more excited for the treat.

-You can make exciting treats from your puppy's dry food (dry or wet food) which is quick and simple to do.
+You can make new treats from your puppy's dry food (dry or wet food) which is quick and simple to do.
 There is no need to add any other ingredients that would put your dog at risk.
-See here for details on how to make treats out of your dog's food.
+Click here for details on how to make treats out of your dog's food.

 Avoid purchasing commercial treats that contain corn, wheat, soy, artificial colors, meat by meat products and meat meal.
-For more detailed information on the ingredients that you should be avoiding, please check out my Healthy Dog Treats page for more details.
+For more detailed information on the ingredients that you should be avoiding, please check out my Healthy Dog Treats page.